mmbman/Katagiri/1987-06-07-Genjokoan-Talk-3.md

 **Katagiri Roshi:** Yes.
 In other words, all sentient beings are *behind* you, always supporting.

 We are always going in front.
 But we have a back.
 But we don’t see the back, you know?
-We always see the front, what’s going on.
-We always ignore the back.
-[But] the back is huge.
+We always see the front, what’s going on. *[He laughs.]* We always ignore the back.
+The back is huge!

 So, “the other sentient beings are obscure” means “with a back” – in other words, behind you, and then supporting.
-Even though you don’t like [it].
-[We are] crying, “go ahead, go ahead,” in many ways, you know? *[Laughter.]*
+Even if you don’t like it – crying, “Go ahead, go ahead.” *[Laughter.]* In many ways, you know? *[Laughter.]*

 If you become a spiritual teacher, you must be like that.
-You cannot be a *front* person.
-If you become a person in front, it’s making trouble.
+You cannot be a *front* [person].
+If you become a person in front, it’s a trouble maker.
 So if you become a spiritual teacher, you must be always a person of behind.
 But, it really helps.

 #### 1:12:06 end of recording